lyokha/nginx-haskell-module/README.md

 }
 ```

-Source code is loaded with directives *haskell compile* or *haskell load*.
-Both
+Haskell source code is loaded with directives *haskell compile* or *haskell
-directives accept an absolute path to a haskell source file as their first
+load*.
+Both directives accept an absolute path to a haskell source file as their
-argument and a haskell source code as their second argument.
-The code is getting
+first argument and a haskell source code as their second argument.
+The code is
-saved to the path and compiled to a shared library when nginx starts.
-The
+getting saved to the path and compiled to a shared library when nginx starts.
-directives have a subtle distinction: *haskell compile* always requires the code
+The directives have a subtle distinction: *haskell compile* always requires the
-argument and runs compiler unconditionally, whereas *haskell load* checks if the
+code argument and runs compiler unconditionally, whereas *haskell load* checks
-target library exists and does not compile source code in this case: in fact the
+if the target library exists and does not compile source code in this case, thus
-source code argument may be omitted.
+eliminating necessity of the source code argument.